deweese-lab/deweese-lab.github.io/publications.md

 permalink: /publication/
 ---

-For those interested in numbers, see Mike's [google scholar citations profile](https://scholar.google.com/citations?user=DZ9-LmkAAAAJ&hl=en).

 We try to include links for all of our papers.
 Most links direct you to a journal's site where that particular publication is available for download.
 If you cannot access one of our papers, let us know.
+For a more complete list, see Mike's [google scholar citations profile](https://scholar.google.com/citations?user=DZ9-LmkAAAAJ&hl=en).

 <hr>